GDD-Nantes/crawd-experiments/README.md

 ## Repository Structure

 You can find detail for each subdirectory in their README.
 The repository is structured as follows:
-- count-distinct-watdiv: instruction, queries, results for the experiments on the WatDiv benchmark.
+- [count-distinct-watdiv](./count-distinct-watdiv): instruction, queries, results for the experiments on the WatDiv benchmark.
-- count-distinct-wdbench: instruction, queries, results for the experiments on the WDBench benchmark.
+- [count-distinct-wdbench](./count-distinct-wdbench): instruction, queries, results for the experiments on the WDBench benchmark.
-- sage-jena/rawer : the implementation of the CRAWD algorithm in blazegraph.
+- [sage-jena/rawer](./sage-jena/rawer) : the implementation of the CRAWD algorithm in blazegraph.
-- plots_paper: the plots used in the paper and more plots for the experiments.
+- [plots_paper](./plots_paper): the plots used in the paper and more plots for the experiments.
-- cd_bad_queries: details of the queries that have problem on JOIN's order.
+- [cd_bad_queries](./cd_bad_queries_wdbench): details of the queries that have problem on JOIN's order in WDBench.
-- cd_motivating_example: results for the motivating example in the introduction of the paper.
+- [cd_motivating_example](./cd_motivating_examples): results for the motivating example in the introduction of the paper.
-- frequencies_of_frequency: the code and data for the experiments on the frequencies of frequency of single triple patterns.
+- [frequencies_of_frequency](./frequencies_of_frequencies): the code and data for the experiments on the frequencies of frequency of single triple patterns.

 ### Requirements